w4jbm/PAL-1-6502-SBC/starship/README.md

 You can also look at it run on [YouTube](https://www.youtube.com/watch?v=UThleUTNTBM).

+A couple of tweaks and hacks if you are interested.
+To get the picture, I just drew a single frame and then put the program in a loop.
+This gives you what you see in the picture above.
+To do this, change memory locations starting at `$2136` to `$4C $36 $21`.
+Also, if you want to tweak the speed you can tweak the value of `$10` at `$323E`.
+Higher values will make things slower; lower values will speed things up.
+To get rid of the delay all together you can just do an immediate return out of the route by modifying `$323D` to `$60`.

 I have recently started using the JUST utility and it is easier to do the things I want instead of using MAKE.
 (The steps to build this are in the source as well as pretty evident from the justfile.)